pocandraspoc/TwitterPredictStream/README.md

 # TwitterPredictStream
+## TODO
+  * Write down abstract, what this roject is about
+  * Add the architecture of the hole project to have a better understanding

   * With "jsonWrapper.py" we have selected the non retweets from the downloaded data.
   * With "concatenate.py" we have merged the msg parts of the tweets into one bigger file.
 <p align="center">